-Mary Anne Riopel, program director and associate professor of the Moravian College Physical Therapy Program, was accepted into the American Physical Therapy Association Educational Leadership Institute Fellowship.
+Mary Anne Riopel, program director and associate professor of the Moravian University Physical Therapy Program, was accepted into the American Physical Therapy Association Educational Leadership Institute Fellowship.
 There are 21 fellows nationally.
 “As a 2019-2020 fellow, I am participating in a 52-week curriculum designed to develop ‘innovative, influential, and visionary leaders who can function in a rapidly evolving politico-sociocultural environment.’”

 Potter Selected to Leadership Institute

-Ann Marie Potter, program director and assistant professor of the Moravian College Occupational Therapy Program was accepted to American Occupational Therapy Association's Academic Leadership Institute.
+Ann Marie Potter, program director and assistant professor of the Moravian University Occupational Therapy Program was accepted to American Occupational Therapy Association's Academic Leadership Institute.
 This is a year-long program focused on developing academic leadership goals.
 “In the institute, we are learning about leadership styles, the state of higher education, guiding change in higher education, research program development, promoting diversity and ethics,” says Potter.
 About 30 participants are selected through a competitive application process.
 This is the 3rd year, AOTA has sponsored the institute.

 Amin’s Work Displayed in Solo Exhibition

-The Cue Art Foundation in New York City is presenting “Hyphen,” a solo exhibition of work by Natessa Amin, Moravian College Visiting Artist.
+The Cue Art Foundation in New York City is presenting “Hyphen,” a solo exhibition of work by Natessa Amin, Moravian University Visiting Artist.
 As described on Cue’s website: “Amin creates a site-specific mixed-media installation that brings together painting, sculpture, and drawing to explore the artist’s experience of embodying a hybrid identity.
 Binding all of these materials together is a long undulating trail of hand-dyed newsprint that curves around the gallery’s walls, forming a textural structure within which individual objects become intertwined as part of a larger sculptural body.